Codensity and the Giry monad: Introduction

 The ultrafilter monad is the codensity monad of the inclusion of the category of finite sets into the category of sets; this was first proved by Kennison and Gildenhuys in \cite{kennisonGildenhuys71} and brought to wider attention by Leinster in \cite{leinster13}.
 The main theorem of this paper (Theorem~\ref{thm:giry-cod}) is an analogous result for the Giry monads, with finite sets replaced by certain convex sets, and with sets replaced by measurable spaces.

-The question of whether the Giry monad can be exhibited as a codensity monad was investigated by Sturtz in \cite{sturtz14}.
-In the first half of his paper, Sturtz claims to prove a characterisation of probability measures in terms of weakly averaging affine functionals, although in fact the correspondence stated there is incorrect; the reasons for this are outlined in Appendix \ref{app}.
-Despite this, many of the arguments in Section~\ref{sec:int} are essentially the same as in \cite{sturtz14}, and the present work was directly influenced by Sturtz.

-The main result of this paper (Theorem~\ref{thm:giry-cod}) is not simply a correction of Sturtz's main result, which appears to be correct when one replaces the Giry monad with the finitely additive Giry monad.
-Both exhibit a monad as the codensity monad of a particular functor, however the functors used are substantially different in two respects: firstly, Sturtz uses the entire category of convex spaces (as defined in \cite{fritz09}) as the domain of the functor, whereas we will use a small subcategory of this; and secondly, Sturtz incorporates an element of double dualisation into the functor itself, even before taking the codensity monad, whereas we will use a more ``direct'' forgetful functor.
+Despite the influence of Sturtz's work on the characterisation of probability meaures in terms of integration operators mentioned above, our main result (Theorem~\ref{thm:giry-cod}) is substantially different from that of \cite{sturtz15}.
+Both seek to exhibit the Giry monad as the codensity monad of a particular functor, however the functors used differ in two significant respects: firstly, Sturtz uses the entire category of convex spaces (as defined in \cite{fritz09}) as the domain of the functor, whereas we will use a small subcategory of this; and secondly, Sturtz incorporates an element of double dualisation into the functor itself, even before taking the codensity monad, whereas we will use a more ``direct'' forgetful functor.

 I am grateful to Tom Leinster for suggesting this topic to work on, for a lot of helpful advice, and for many enlightening discussions.

 \paragraph*{Conventions:} We write $\Meas$ for the category of measurable spaces (i.e.\ sets equipped with a $\sigma$-algebra of subsets) and measurable maps.
 We will often refer to measurable spaces by their underlying sets, leaving the $\sigma$-algebra implicit.